Resources, frequently asked questions and relevant information for RMIT students

 RMIT Health Centre - Saigon South campus

-Situations like this can be hard, so please contact RMIT Connect for support or extra information.
+Situations like this can be hard, so if you require extra support or information, contact Student Connect.

 For SEUP students, please choose from one of the options below: